clovis-rosa/gatsby-starter-blog-template/README.md

 # [Gatsby Starter Blog Template] My Gastby Starter Markdown Blog Template

-> Hi!
-> I costumized this template to build some of the side projects that I have in mind.
-> In this template you will find the 3 most recent posts on the Home Page and a Blog page with the all post list.
-> All the post are correctly pointing to "~site name~/blog/~post slug here~".
-> Eatch post have its own folder for better
+> Hi there! 👋 This is a modified Gastsby Blog Template for my side projects.

-Website deployed at Vercel.com - [** Stunning Theme - https://gatsby-starter-blog-template.vercel.app/**](https://gatsby-starter-blog-template.vercel.app/)
+Website deployed version at Vercel - [**https://gatsby-starter-blog-template.vercel.app/**](https://gatsby-starter-blog-template.vercel.app/)

 ---

+### Here some details of what you will find inside:

+- In this template you will find the 3 most recent posts on the Home Page and a Blog page with the all post list
+- All the post are correctly pointing to "-site-name-/blog/-post-slug-"
+- Eatch post have its own folder with markdown and images

 ## 🚀 Quick start